goodgoof/MyReads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Resources

+For successful completion of this project I referred to React documentation, Ryan Waite's and Forrest Walker's and Doug Brown's walthroughs.
+The contact-app in the Udacity lesson on React was also very helpful.
+Last but not least a huge shout out to the wonderful slack community which helped me fix the bugs in my code.
+Thanks for the study jams and forever helpful Brenda.